cjber/semantic-catalogue/README.md

 ## Overview

-The Semantic Catalogue is an advanced system designed to enhance the search capabilities of data catalogues by leveraging semantic understanding.
+The Semantic Catalogue is an agentic system designed to enhance the search capabilities of data catalogues by considering semantic understanding.
 Unlike traditional keyword-based searches, this system uses semantic embeddings to provide users with more accurate and contextually relevant results.
-The project integrates several cutting-edge technologies, including OpenAI's language models, Pinecone's vector database, and Dagster's data orchestration capabilities, to deliver a comprehensive solution for semantic search and data management.
+The project integrates OpenAI's large language models (LLMs), Pinecone's vector database, and Dagster's data orchestration capabilities, to deliver a comprehensive solution for semantic search and data management.

 ## Features

-- **Semantic Search:** Utilises OpenAI embeddings stored in Pinecone to perform semantic queries, enhancing search discoverability through cosine similarity.
+- **Semantic Search:** Utilises OpenAI embeddings stored in Pinecone to perform semantic queries, enhancing dataset search discoverability over keyword-based solutions.
-- **Retrieval Augmented Generation (RAG):** Employs GPT 4o-mini to generate responses that explain the relevance of retrieved datasets, providing transparency and insights.
+- **Retrieval Augmented Generation (RAG):** Uses GPT 4o-mini to generate responses that explain the relevance of retrieved datasets, with inline citations, providing transparency and insights.
 - **Moderation and Hallucination Detection:** Ensures generated content is appropriate and factually grounded, using moderation and hallucination detection mechanisms.
-- **Automated Data Management:** Leverages Dagster to automate the creation and continuous management of the Pinecone vector database, ensuring efficient data handling and updates.
+- **Automated Data Management:** Dagster is used to automate the creation and continuous management of the Pinecone vector database, ensuring efficient data handling and automated updates.

 ## System Architecture

-The Semantic Catalogue employs a Retrieval Augmented Generation (RAG) architecture, which combines retrieval-based and generation-based models.
+The Semantic Catalogue uses Retrieval Augmented Generation (RAG), which combines retrieval-based and generation-based LLMs.
 This involves two main steps:

-1. **Retrieval:** Relevant datasets are retrieved based on a user's query using semantic embeddings.
+1. **Retrieval:** Relevant datasets are retrieved based on a user's query using the dot-product similarity semantic embeddings.
 2. **Generation:** The retrieved dataset descriptions are used to generate contextually relevant responses that explain their relevance to the query.

 ![System Architecture](./reports/figs/system.png)
 *System Architecture*

-- **Backend (FastAPI):** Handles API requests and integrates with the data processing pipeline.
-It serves as the core interface for interacting with the semantic search system.
-- **Frontend (React):** Provides a user-friendly interface for users to interact with the semantic search capabilities.
-It allows users to input queries and view results in an intuitive manner.
+- **Backend (FastAPI & LangGraph):** LangGraph provides the core functionality of the system, providing a strucutured framework.
+FastAPI wraps the graphs, allowing for the system to integrate with external systems.
 - **Data Processing (Dagster):** Manages the entire data lifecycle, from ingestion to processing and storage.
-Dagster's robust pipeline ensures data is handled efficiently and accurately.
+Dagster ensures that descriptive metadata used in the search system is automatically updated and upserted to a Pinecone database.
 - **Vector Database (Pinecone):** Stores semantic embeddings for efficient search operations.
 Pinecone's vector database is optimised for handling high-dimensional data, making it ideal for semantic search tasks.
 - **Machine Learning Models (OpenAI):** Powers the semantic understanding and generation capabilities.
 OpenAI's models are used to interpret queries and generate relevant responses based on retrieved data.

+## Detailed Functionality

 ### Data Management with Dagster